zero1five/image-processor/README.md

 # Image-Processor
-> Handling your image files in ReactJS.
+> Handling your image files for ReactJS.